adimit/advertent-curt/README.markdown

+# Advertent Curt

-Thi is my B.A. thesis and is currently work in progress.
+This is my B.A. thesis and is currently work in progress.

+Topic:
-Topic: From Questions to Queries, asking Prolog the Natural Way.
+## From Questions to Queries

-Feel free to comment and/or criticise.
+### Enhancing the Curt System by a Theory and Implementation of Embedded WH-Questions